Babbage Nanopamphlets

 Technique:

-two million nanopamphlets printed on elemental gold, C-prints, glass container, magnet, LED light
+Two million nanopamphlets printed on elemental gold, C-prints, glass container, magnet, LED light

 Power: